 1. UC graduates are professional - use creativity, critical thinking, analysis and research skills to solve theoretical and real-world problems

 1. UC graduates are professional - work collaboratively as part of a team, negotiate, and resolve conflict

 2. UC graduates are global citizens - adopt an informed and balanced approach across professional and international boundaries

 2. UC graduates are global citizens - behave ethically and sustainably in their professional and personal lives

 2. UC graduates are global citizens - communicate effectively in diverse cultural and social settings

 This unit is being offered to continuing students only.
 All part-time students commencing Honours in Science and Technology in Semester 1 of 2023 must enrol in Honours Research Methodology (11875).

 |2023||UC - Canberra, Bruce||Semester 1||06 February 2023||On-Campus||Dr Rod Ubrihien|

 |2023||UC - Canberra, Bruce||Semester 2||31 July 2023||On-Campus||Miss Kate Thomson|

 These documents are available on the Research Honours in Applied Science Canvas site.
+The docuemnts are relevant to your first semester of enrolment (please refer to your originals).
 As each research topic is different please consult your supervisor for additional readings.